saltstack/salt-user-guide/docs/topics/installation.rst

 Salt master process management
 ------------------------------
+If your cluster has thousands of minions, and your minion reports are stalling, the master might be timing out the job's minion responses.
+This may mean that the minions failed their job, but it could instead mean that the master doesn’t have enough worker threads to process all the reports.

 To manage the ``salt-minion`` return calls, the master threads out worker processes with the ``worker_threads`` setting.
-The default limit for the processes is 5 workers; this setting has a minimum of 3.
+The default limit for the processes is five workers.

-If your cluster has 1000’s of minions and you are experiencing minion report stalling, the master might be timing out the time window for minions to respond to a job.
-This doesn’t mean the minions failed their job; rather, it could mean the master doesn’t have enough worker threads to process all the reports.
+The minimum limit is three workers.

-Hence we will raise the ``worker_threads`` setting in a master configuration file:
+Example setting in a master configuration file:

 .. code-block:: yaml
     :caption: /etc/salt/master.d/thread_options.conf